kishanlal26/hugo-cms/site/content/products/_index.md

     accessed on the menu above.
 Cheers and good luck!
 Pat Flynn
 main:
   heading: Affiliate Disclaimer
-  description: Hi.
-Pat Flynn here.
-I’ve always believed in transparency on the web
+  description: >-
-    and so I am disclosing that I’ve included certain products and links to those products on this site that I will earn an affiliate commission for any purchases you make.
+    Hi.
+Kishan Lal here.
+I’ve always believed in transparency on the web and so I am disclosing that I’ve included certain products and links to those products on this site that I will earn an affiliate commission for any purchases you make.
 My goal with the blog is to help educate you on the possibilities that exist for a blogger in practically any field, but please understand I am doing this as a for-profit business and, frankly, so should